-9 (2)(a) The department shall reduce the term of a committed offender 10 by six months for each year of the offender's term and pro rata for any 11 part thereof which is less than a year.

-(b) In addition to reductions granted in subdivision (2)(a) of this 12 13 section, the department shall reduce the term of a committed offender by three days on the first day of each month following a twelve-month period 14 of incarceration within the department during which the offender has not 15 been found guilty of (i) a Class I or Class II offense or (ii) more than 16 17 three Class III offenses under the department's disciplinary code.
-Reductions earned under this subdivision shall not be subject to forfeit 18 or withholding by the department.
-19
+(2)(a) The department shall reduce the term of a committee offender by six months for each year of the offender's term and pro rata for any part thereof which is less than a year. (b) In addition to reductions granted in subdivision (2)(a) of this section, the department shall reduce the term of a committed offender by three days on the first day of each month following a twelve-month period of incarceration within the department during which the offender has not been found sublive of (i) a class II offense or (ii) more than three Class found guilty of (i) a Class I or Class II offense or (ii) more than three Class III offenses under the department's disciplinary code.
+Reductions earned under this subdivision shall not be subject to forfeit or withholding by the department.

 (c) The total reductions under this subsection shall be credited from the date of sentence, which shall include any term of confinement prior to sentence and commitment as provided pursuant to section 83-1,106, and shall be deducted from the maximum term, to determine the date when discharge from the custody of the state becomes mandatory.
 (3) While the offender is in the custody of the department, reductions of terms granted pursuant to subdivision (2)(a) of this section may be forfeited, withheld, and restored by the chief executive officer of the facility with the approval of the director after the offender has been notified regarding the charges of misconduct.

-30 (4) The department shall ensure that a release or reentry plan is 31 complete or near completion when the offender has served at least eighty

-1 percent of his or her sentence.
-For purposes of this subsection, release 2 or reentry plan means a comprehensive and individualized strategic plan to ensure an individual's safe and effective transition or reentry into 3 4 the community to which he or she resides with the primary goal of 5 reducing recidivism.
-At a minimum, the release or reentry plan shall include, but not be limited to, consideration of the individual's housing 6 needs, medical or mental health care needs, and transportation and job 7 needs and shall address an individual's barriers to successful release or 8 9 reentry in order to prevent recidivism.
-The release or reentry plan does 10 not include an individual's programming needs included in the individual's personalized program plan for use inside the prison.
-11
+(4) The department shall ensure that a release or reentry plan is complete or near completion when the offender has served at least eighty percent of his or her sentence.
+For purposes of this subsection, release or reentry plan means a comprehensive and individualized strategic plan to ensure an individual's safe and effective transition or reentry into the community to which he or she safe and effective transition of reentry into the community to which he of she resides with the primary goal of reducing recidivism.
+At a minimum, the release or reentry plan shall include, but not be limited to, consideration of the individual's housing needs, medical or mental health care needs, and transportation and job needs and shall address an individual's barriers to successful release or reentry in order to prevent recidivism.
+The release or reentry plan does not include an individual's programming needs included in the individual's programming needs included in the individual's personalized program plan for use inside the prison.